accordproject/concerto-docs/docs/design/specification/model-maps.md

 ---
 A Map is a type which models data as key-value pairs.
 Conceptually, it relates closely to a Map type in Javascript or C#.

-To enable this feature in Concerto 3.x , set an environment variable of `ENABLE_MAP_TYPE='true'` or provide `enableMapType` as an option to the `Concerto ModelManager`.
+To enable this feature in Concerto, set an environment variable of `ENABLE_MAP_TYPE='true'` or provide `enableMapType` as an option to the Concerto `ModelManager` constructor.

 ## Supported Key Types